MattPahuta/travel-journal/README.md

 # Travel Journal React Web App - A Scrimba Solo Project

 This is a solution to the Scrimba solo project: build a travel journal web app using React.
-This project features the use of custom components, props to dynamically display content, a Vite build tooling.
+This project features the use of custom components, props to dynamically display content, and Vite build tooling.

 ## Table of contents